 We strive to be compatible with last two major version of Django.
-At the moment this means we support the 1.8.18 LTS, 1.11.9 and 2.0 releases.

-You might find that Django Q still works fine with Django 1.7,1.9 and 1.10, but new releases are no longer tested for it.
+At the moment this means we support the 1.7.10 and 1.8.5 releases.
+Once version 1.9 is out, support for Django 1.7 will be deprecated.
+This will mean that newer releases of Django Q might still work, but are no longer targeted for testing.